mph-/lcapy/doc/expressions.rst

    ⎨I(s): ───────, V_L(s): ────────, V_R(s): ───────⎬
    ⎩      L⋅s + R          L⋅s + R           L⋅s + R⎭

- - `fval()` evaluate each expression in the list and return a list of Python float values
+ - `fval()` evaluates each expression in the list and return a list of Python float values

- - `cval()` evaluate each expression in the list and return a list of Python complex values
+ - `cval()` evaluates each expression in the list and return a list of Python complex values

 Tuples